 Do you have the time, and do you need to retake the MCAT?
 Would it help to enhance other application materials?
 Remember—a lukewarm letter of recommendation will do nothing to impress admissions committees and could easily make them reconsider offering you an interview.

-Once you understand the aspects of your application that can use the most improvement, it’s important to determine which enhancements will make the most impact.
+Once you understand the aspects of your application that need the most improvement, it’s important to determine which enhancements will have the most significant impact.

 4 | What Will Make the Most Impact?

-It’s vital you consider the effort it will take to accomplish something vs. the result.
+It’s vital you consider the effort required to accomplish something vs. the result.
 What improvements will make the most impact on your application, skill set, and wellbeing?

 For example, studying to retake the MCAT takes considerable time and energy.
-If you have a decent but not spectacular score currently, you may be better off spending your efforts on other areas of your application that will result in a larger impact than a slightly higher MCAT score.
+If you have a decent but not spectacular score currently, you may be better off spending your efforts on other areas of your application that will have a greater impact than a slightly higher MCAT score.

 The impact effort matrix has four quadrants.

-What decisions will leave the largest impact, and how much effort is required to achieve each result?
+What decisions will leave the most significant impact, and how much effort is required to achieve each result?
 Ultimately, you’re looking for goals that offer high impact at low effort.
-High effort, high impact tasks are sometimes worthwhile, as are low impact, low effort tasks, but low impact, high effort options are ones you should definitely avoid.
+High-effort, high-impact tasks are sometimes worthwhile, as are low-impact, low-effort tasks, but low-impact, high-effort options are ones you should definitely avoid.

 5 | Build a Clear Plan